 I followed this fabric applique tutorial I’ve posted about, and just left the last step of ironing on the applique onto the t-shirts for the boys.
-I got their sizes from their mom’s ahead of time and they were only like $3.50 per shirt!
+I got their sizes from their mom’s ahead of time and they turned out really cute!!

 GO-GO’S FLYING MAG-LEV DISCS

-To mimic the magnetic levitation discs Go-Go uses in the movie we spray painted Frisbee’s yellow (you have to get the kind of spray paint that adheres to plastic) and once they had dried a little we added a red dot in the center with red craft paint.
+To mimic the magnetic levitation discs Go-Go uses in the movie we spray painted Frisbee’s yellow and once they had dried a little we added a red dot in the center with red craft paint.
 By the time the movie was over they were dry and the boys went outside and played Frisbee with them.
 Ironically, some of the boy’s last name is Frisby and they were joking the whole time that the Frisby’s were painting Frisbee’s.

 HOT POTATO – BAYMAX STYLE

-The plush Baymax I got is really cute, he says different phrases from the movie (coincidentally, my daughter had to have him sleep in her bed with her last night with all of her other stuffed toys – I think she’s in love with that little personal care consultant).
+The plush Baymax was turned in to a Hot Potato for this game.
 We had the boys sit in a circle and picked a category – like Super Hero’s.
 They had to toss the Baymax to another player and that person would have to quickly shout a Super Hero and toss it.
 If they hesitated or repeated one, they were out!

 BIG HERO 6 DECORATIONS

 The decorations were REALLY fun to make, but if you’re not up for it, there are so many great Big Hero 6 party supplies out there.
 I especially love the big Baymax mylar balloons!
 My kids wanted one SO bad the last time we went to Disneyland!